agonisingbasher/AgonisingBasher/README1.md

 ## 🤖 AI & Development

-I use Artificial Intelligence not simply as a code generator, but as a **development and problem-solving tool**.
+I use Artificial Intelligence not simply as a code generator, but as a **development, research and problem-solving tool**.

-My approach is based on orchestrating AI tools together with my own programming knowledge across different stages of a project, including:
+My approach combines my own programming and systems knowledge with AI tools throughout different stages of a project:

-* 🔎 Problem analysis
+* 🔎 Problem and requirements analysis
 * 🧠 Solution planning
-* 🏗️ Architecture and technical decisions
+* 🏗️ System design and technical decisions
+* 🎨 UI/UX exploration and prototyping
 * 💻 Implementation
 * 🔍 Code review and improvement
 * 🐛 Debugging and troubleshooting
-* 📚 Research and continuous learning
+* 📚 Research, documentation and continuous learning

-My goal is to combine **human technical reasoning + AI capabilities** to build better software and solve problems more efficiently.
+I consider this approach **AI orchestration**: using different AI capabilities together with human technical reasoning, validating suggestions and making the final engineering decisions.

 ---